TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 11/Mark 11.6.md

 ---

-And they said unto them even as Jesus had said: and they let them go.
+They said to them just as Jesus had said, and they let them go.